 And now one team, Everton FC, are due to get a brand new £300million stadium on their preferred site in the Bramley Moore Dock area of Vauxhall in Liverpool, right on the river Mersey itself.

 Peel Holdings, the developer currently regenerating much of the dockland locale into the impressive £5billion Liverpool Waters project, have reportedly agreed terms with the club to acquire land for the build.
 And with the backing of Liverpool mayor, Joe Anderson, and the city council – who will act as a guarantor to help the club secure funding – a planning application could be submitted by the end of year.

 The new 50,000 seater stadium will feature a unique look designed by top firm MEIS Architects, who recently got the go-ahead for their design of Roma football club’s new stadium.
 It is a big step forward in the development of the club as Everton seeks to join the echelon of Europe’s most elite football clubs – something both the board and the supporters have long dreamt of.

-Between the new stadium, the rejuvenation of the Iconic Eldon Grove buildings, and the ‘Ten Streets’ project – which aims to turn the cluster of roads off Great Howard Street into a new creative hub – the council is hoping this level of mass regeneration could be transformative for the North Liverpool area.
+Between the new stadium and the ‘Ten Streets’ project – which aims to turn the cluster of roads off Great Howard Street into a new creative hub – the council is hoping this level of mass regeneration could be transformative for the North Liverpool area.

 And with this news also comes the possibility of Liverpool staging the 2022 Commonwealth Games.
 Durban in South Africa was due to hold the Games, but following financial constraints the city was unable to meet criteria set by the Commonwealth Games Federation in order to host the event.
 Having such a prestigious international sporting spectacle can provide a massive economic boost to the host city, thanks to both increased tourism and infrastructure investment.